Olink Holding AB (publ) (NASDAQ:OLK) Shares Gap Down to $14.94

 Shares of Olink Holding AB (publ) (NASDAQ:OLK – Get Rating) gapped down before the market opened on Tuesday .
 The stock had previously closed at $14.94, but opened at $14.39.
-Olink Holding AB (publ) shares last traded at $14.39, with a volume of 3 shares trading hands.
+Olink Holding AB (publ) shares last traded at $14.39, with a volume of 3 shares.

-Several equities analysts have issued reports on OLK shares.
-Morgan Stanley boosted their price objective on Olink Holding AB (publ) from $15.00 to $16.00 and gave the stock an “equal weight” rating in a research note on Friday, August 12th.
-The Goldman Sachs Group reduced their price target on shares of Olink Holding AB (publ) from $20.00 to $16.00 and set a “neutral” rating on the stock in a research report on Thursday, July 14th.
+OLK has been the subject of several recent analyst reports.
+Morgan Stanley increased their price target on Olink Holding AB (publ) from $15.00 to $16.00 and gave the stock an “equal weight” rating in a report on Friday, August 12th.
+The Goldman Sachs Group dropped their target price on shares of Olink Holding AB (publ) from $20.00 to $16.00 and set a “neutral” rating on the stock in a report on Thursday, July 14th.

-Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
-UBS Group AG raised its holdings in Olink Holding AB (publ) by 174.3% in the first quarter.
-UBS Group AG now owns 7,071 shares of the company’s stock worth $125,000 after purchasing an additional 4,493 shares during the period.
-Raymond James & Associates bought a new stake in shares of Olink Holding AB (publ) in the first quarter worth about $209,000.
-State Street Corp acquired a new stake in shares of Olink Holding AB (publ) during the second quarter worth about $229,000.
-Trexquant Investment LP lifted its holdings in shares of Olink Holding AB (publ) by 22.9% during the 2nd quarter.
-Trexquant Investment LP now owns 39,668 shares of the company’s stock valued at $603,000 after purchasing an additional 7,389 shares in the last quarter.
-Finally, New York State Common Retirement Fund acquired a new position in shares of Olink Holding AB (publ) in the 1st quarter valued at approximately $643,000.
-30.93% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in OLK.
+UBS Group AG grew its holdings in shares of Olink Holding AB (publ) by 174.3% in the 1st quarter.
+UBS Group AG now owns 7,071 shares of the company’s stock valued at $125,000 after acquiring an additional 4,493 shares in the last quarter.
+Raymond James & Associates bought a new position in Olink Holding AB (publ) in the first quarter valued at approximately $209,000.
+State Street Corp acquired a new position in shares of Olink Holding AB (publ) during the 2nd quarter worth approximately $229,000.
+Trexquant Investment LP increased its position in shares of Olink Holding AB (publ) by 22.9% during the 2nd quarter.
+Trexquant Investment LP now owns 39,668 shares of the company’s stock worth $603,000 after purchasing an additional 7,389 shares during the last quarter.
+Finally, New York State Common Retirement Fund bought a new stake in shares of Olink Holding AB (publ) during the 1st quarter worth approximately $643,000.
+30.93% of the stock is currently owned by institutional investors and hedge funds.

 About Olink Holding AB (publ)